JOURNEYING to DEVELOP CRITICAL THINKING

 The pivotal role of reframing the pedagogical role of alternatives is evident in the way this paragraph continued:

 Critical thinking at this level should not depend on students rejecting conventional accounts, but they do have to move through uncertainty.
 Their knowledge is, at least for a time, destabilized; what has been established cannot be taken for granted.
 Students can no longer expect that if they just wait long enough the teacher will provide complete and tidy conclusions; instead they have to take a great deal of responsibility for their own learning.
 Anxieties inevitably arise for students when they have to respond to new situations knowing that the teacher will not act as the final arbiter of their success.
-A high level of critical thinking is possible when students explore such anxieties and gain the confidence to face uncertainty and ambiguity.
+A high level of critical thinking is possible when students explore such anxieties and gain the confidence to face uncertainty and ambiguity (Taylor 1995a).

 Let me make some observations about my own journey before returning to the idea of understanding ideas by placing them in tension with alternatives.
 Retrospectively, I can see that the journeying metaphor for critical thinking was already forming four years before it occurred to me.
 It seems that reconceptualization is preceded by a phase in which the person on the journey has, so to speak, shot rolls of film, but the photos have not yet been processed and printed.
 The next paragraph of the 1995 account of critical thinking began: